 3) Try Apps

 There are various apps available that can help your child feel motivated and focus on different areas of life.
-Joon is an app for children ages 8-12 that helps motivate your child to focus on daily tasks and build habits.
+Joon is a chore app for children ages 8-12 that helps motivate your child to focus on daily tasks and build habits.
 Joon combines the fun of video games and real-life tasks into one.

 Children have to complete the tasks and responsibilities that their parents assigned them in the app before they’re able to level up in the game.
 Feedback also supports self-motivation, once we are able to understand what we are doing correctly and how to fix our mistakes, we have more motivation to do it again.